neilwalkinshaw/mintframework/README.md

 If you have GraphViz dot installed, you can save this to a file (say, `output.dot`) and convert to a PDF as follows: `dot -Tpdf output.dot -o output.pdf`.
 This creates the following result:

+For a complete list of options you can run ming with `-help` argument.
+Here we include it for convenience.

+    usage: Mint
+     -algorithm <algorithm>       J48, JRIP, NaiveBayes, AdaBoostDiscrete
+     -carefulDet                  Determinize to prevent overgeneralisation.
+     -daikon                      Generate Daikon invariants for transitions
+     -data <data>                 use variable data for inference or not -gp                          Use GP to infer transition functions.
+     -help                        print this message
+     -input <input>               trace file
+     -k <k>                       minimum length of overlapping outgoing paths for a merge
+     -prefixClosed                Inferred model is an LTS (a state machine where all states are accept states).
+     -strategy <strategy>         redblue,gktails,noloops,ktails
+     -visout <visout>             Write the dot representation of the graph to a file instead of standard output
+     -visualise <visualise>       How to output your EFSM - either `text' or `graphical'.
+     -wekaOptions <wekaOptions>   WEKA options for specific learning algorithms (See WEKA documentation)

 ![Example state machinie](/mint-inference/src/tests/resources/MJExample2.png)